 It removes criminal penalties for low-level possession of all drugs, currently classified as misdemeanors, replacing them with a fine.
 These fines can be waived by being evaluated at Behavioral Health Resource Networks, which will be made available in all parts of the state, 24 hours a day.

 - No change is made in the criminal code for delivery, manufacture, and other commercial drug offenses.
 These offenses will remain a crime.

 - No change is made for other crimes that may be associated with drug use, such as driving under the influence and theft.

 Timeline for Implementation

-February 1, 2021: Decriminalization provisions take effect; Oversight & Accountability Council must be appointed; 24/7 telephone hotline is established (Call 503-575-3769 to reach the support line.)
+- February 1, 2021: Decriminalization provisions take effect; Oversight & Accountability Council appointed; 24/7 telephone hotline established.

-June 1, 2021: Rules to distribute grant money by the Council must be established.
+- September 1, 2021: Oregon Administrative Rules to distribute grant money by the Council must be adopted.

 - January 2022: Behavioral Health Resource Networks must be available in each county.